RedisLabs/redislabs-docs/content/rc/administration/account-team-settings.md

 ## Team Management

-To manage the team of people who have access to the account, click on the "Team" tab and you will be presented with the current list of team members on this account.
+To manage the team of people who have access to the account, click on the "Team" tab and you are presented with the current list of team members on this account.

 Team members can have different roles to the account: